Skip to main content

 A decrease in testosterone is often associated with an increase in visceral fat, the metabolically active fat that surrounds the abdominal organs, and a decrease in insulin sensitivity.
 This means the body’s cells become less responsive to insulin’s signals, requiring the pancreas to work harder to produce more of it to keep blood sugar levels in check.
 Over time, this can lead to insulin resistance, a precursor to more serious metabolic conditions.

-Similarly, the decline in estrogen during menopause is linked to a redistribution of body fat, with a tendency to accumulate more fat in the abdominal area.
-Estrogen plays a protective role in metabolic health, helping to maintain and regulate lipid levels.
 Its decline can lead to unfavorable changes in cholesterol, with an increase in low-density lipoprotein (LDL), often called “bad cholesterol,” and a decrease in high-density lipoprotein (HDL), or “good cholesterol.”
 These hormonal shifts create a metabolic environment that favors fat storage over fat burning, making weight management more challenging and increasing the risk of metabolic syndrome, a cluster of conditions that includes high blood pressure, high blood sugar, excess body fat around the waist, and abnormal cholesterol levels.

 Understanding these connections is empowering.
-The symptoms you may be experiencing are not a personal failing but a predictable biological response to a changing internal environment. are designed to address these underlying imbalances, restoring the lines of communication within your body and helping to re-establish metabolic harmony.
+The symptoms you may be experiencing are not a personal failing but a predictable biological response to a changing internal environment.
+Hormonal interventions are designed to address these underlying imbalances, restoring the lines of communication within your body and helping to re-establish metabolic harmony.

 Intermediate